stillwater-sc/universal/README.md

 > git clone https://github.com/stillwater-sc/universal
 > cd universal/build
 > cmake ..
-> make
+> make -j 16
 > make test
 ```

-The default build configuration will build the educational examples and utilities.
-If you want to build the full regression suite, use the following cmake command:
+The default build configuration will build the educational and application examples, as well as the command line utilities.
+If you want to build the full regression suite across all the number systems, use the following cmake command:
 ```
 cmake -DBUILD_CI_CHECK=ON ..
 ```